clo64/mobile-computing/readme.md

 Okay!

-NOTE: pip_to_database.py is you "main" application that you'll run.
+NOTE: pip_to_database.py is your "main" application that you'll run.
 Remember that.

 Here's how it works.
 You have to run this command to get the PIP tag data writing into a file called data.txt: